redjax/weatherdata/containers/README.md

 # Containers

-Docker containers for the app.
-Some of these containers are for a single service, like [`rabbitmq.compose.yml`](./rabbitmq/rabbitmq.compose.yml), which only runs a RabbitMQ container.
+The Docker Compose stack for the app.
+The `dev.compose.yml` file spins up a local redis + redis-commander + rabbitmq stack, but does not run the Python app.

 ## How to run

+### Local dev environment

-From the root of the git repository, run `docker compose -f ./containers/container-directory/compose.yml up -d`.
+From the root of the git repository, run `docker compose -f ./containers/dev.compose.yml up -d`.